Vazgen Sargsyan: Notable events

-Assassination

-Shooting and funeral
+Death

 On 27 October 1999, at around 5:15 pm, five assailants—Nairi Hunanyan, his brother Karen, their uncle Vram and two others—armed with Kalashnikov rifles hidden under long coats, broke into the National Assembly building in Yerevan, while the government was holding a question-and-answer session.
-They shot dead Vazgen Sargsyan, National Assembly Speaker Karen Demirchyan, Deputy National Assembly Speakers Yuri Bakhshyan and Ruben Miroyan, Minister of Urgent Affairs Leonard Petrosyan, and Parliament Members Henrik Abrahamyan, Armenak Armenakyan and Mikayel Kotanyan.
+They shot and killed Sargsyan, National Assembly Speaker Karen Demirchyan, Deputy National Assembly Speakers Yuri Bakhshyan and Ruben Miroyan, Minister of Urgent Affairs Leonard Petrosyan, and Parliament Members Henrik Abrahamyan, Armenak Armenakyan and Mikayel Kotanyan.
 The gunmen injured at least 30 people in the parliament.
 The group claimed they were carrying out a coup d'état.
 They described their act as "patriotic" and "needed for the nation to regain its senses".
 They said they wanted to "punish the authorities for what they do to the nation" and described the government as profiteers "sucking the blood of the people".
 They claimed Armenia was in a "catastrophic situation" and that "corrupt officials" were not doing anything to provide the way out.
 Vazgen Sargsyan was the main target of the group and the other deaths were said to be unintended.
 According to reporters who witnessed the shooting, the men went up to Sargsyan and said, "Enough of drinking our blood," to which Sargsyan calmly responded, "Everything is being done for you and the future of your children."
 Vazgen Sargsyan was hit several times.
 Anna Israelyan, an eyewitness journalist, stated that "the first shots were fired directly at Vazgen Sargsyan at a distance of one to two meters" and, in her words, "it was impossible that he would have survived."
 Sargsyan's body was taken out of the parliament building on the evening of 27 October.

 With policemen, army troops, armed with APCs surrounding the building.
 President Kocharyan gave a speech on TV, announcing that the situation was under control.
 The gunmen released the hostages after overnight negotiations with President Kocharyan and gave themselves up on the morning of 28 October, after a standoff that lasted 17–18 hours.

+Funeral

 On 28 October, President Kocharyan declared a three-day mourning period.
 The state funeral ceremony for the victims of the parliament shooting took place from 30 to 31 October 1999.
 The bodies of the victims, including Vazgen Sargsyan, were placed inside the Yerevan Opera Theater.
-A number of high-ranking officials from some 30 countries, including Russian Prime Minister Vladimir Putin and the Georgian President Eduard Shevardnadze, attended the funeral.
+A number of high-ranking officials from some 30 countries, including Russian prime minister Vladimir Putin and the Georgian President Eduard Shevardnadze, attended the funeral.
 Karekin II, the Catholicos of All Armenians and Aram I, the Catholicos of the Holy See of Cilicia gave prayers.